1alnoman/ScribbleDom/README.md

 1. "dataset" : Yous should give a name of your dataset for example here the name is "cancers".
 This is for internal file structure in our system.
 2. "samples" : You should give a name of the sample in your dataset.
 Here the sample is bcdc_ffpe.
 This is also for internal file structure in our system.
 3. "technology" : This can be visium/st for this pipeline.
-4. "pcs" : The number of principal components you want for your data.
+4. "n_pcs" : The number of principal components you want for your data.
 5. "n_cluster_for_auto_scribble" : This field is used for automatic scribble generation.
 Give number of cluster for mclust initialization of your data.
 6. "schema": This can be either expert/mclust to indicate use of expert generated scribble or automated scribble.
 7. "space_ranger_output_directory" : This field should contains the space ranger output for mat directory for count matrix data.